 If you intend to apply for a Keystone grant in the upcoming grant round, your first step will be to visit the Get Ready to Apply page and obtain an Administrative Unit Number (AUN) for the municipality submitting the application, following the instructions on the Register My Organization page.
 These pages include other required and optional steps which will later be necessary to complete and submit an application.
 Each step may be completed with no commitment to submitting a Keystone application if your plans change.

-IMPORTANT: To access the application, it is necessary for the municipality submitting the application to first obtain an Auxiliary Unit Number (AUN) from the PA Department of Education as described on the Get Ready to Apply page.
+• the municipality submitting the application must obtain an Auxiliary Unit Number (AUN) from the PA Department of Education as described on the Get Ready to Apply page.

-After submitting the request form, the municipal contact will be notified via email with instructions on accessing the Keystone application on eGrants.
-The municipal contact will serve as account administrator and will be able to grant other people access to work on the application.
+When the municipality obtains an AUN, please complete and submit this eGrants Request Form .
+The municipal contact will be notified via email with instructions on accessing the Keystone application via eGrants.
+The municipal contact will serve as account administrator and can allow access for others to work on the application.

 Legislative Reports